justinformentin/p/content/code/2021-03-28/index.md

 A general rule of business you'll hear a lot is "under promise, over deliver".
 This is true in this case, but not for the purpose of making you look good.
 It's to give yourself more breathing room, and as a result, make your entire team more efficient.

 Think of your place in the team, and how your work affects others.
 If you're behind, you might need to pull someone else in for help.
-You might delay something by a day or two which throws off someone else's schedule.
+You might cause a delay that throws off another teammate's schedule.

 It might seem counterintuitive at first, but padding your estimations with extra time for the unexpected will often speed up development and help your team flow more smoothly.